Oui Oui, Si Si, Ja Ja, Da Da: Deluxe 3-CD version

 Guitar player Chris Foreman mentioned a planned box set version of the album, expected to be released in May 2013.
 On 28 February 2013, it was revealed that the album would be re-released in a deluxe version, with an extra CD containing 20 songs, including various original tracks not included on the album, a series of band demos and remixes and a John Lennon cover.
 This second CD's demo versions do not all feature Suggs on vocals, with "Black and Blue", "My Girl 2" and "Never Knew Your Name" having Mike Barson on vocals, "Death of a Rude Boy", "Misery" and "So Alive" featuring Cathal Smyth, and "Rules of Deolali" and "Check Mate La Luna" being instrumentals.
 The final demo, "I Got You (Kitchen Floor)" features Daniel Woodgate's brother Nick on vocals and a variety of instruments instead of regular band members.
 A DVD of the band's performance of the album at the Butlins "House of Fun" Weekender from 2011, along with a live CD of the following year's gig is also included.
 The latter CD also features Foreman's karaoke version of the Beastie Boys' "(You Gotta) Fight for Your Right (To Party!)" and Ian Dury's "Sex & Drugs & Rock & Roll".

 The deluxe version features new artwork, featuring the band in various fancy dress costumes representing the different rejected titles for the album, in a similar vein to the cover of their The Rise & Fall album from 1982.

+BMG version

+On 10 May 2024, BMG reissued Oui Oui, Si Si, Ja Ja, Da Da as an expanded edition over 2 CDs, which features the original album along with the bonus tracks and Misfit Mixes from the 2013 deluxe edition.
+BMG reissued the album along with another expanded version of an album originally issued on their Lucky 7 Records label, Can't Touch Us Now.